 - Rotational exercises like Russian twists improve torso flexibility.
 Use a light medicine ball or a golf club for added resistance.

-- Pelvic tilts improve posture and reduce lower back strain during swings.
+- Pelvic tilts improve posture and reduce lower-back strain during swings.
 Lie flat, press your spine to the ground, and tilt your pelvis slightly upward.

 Wrist control and flexibility exercises

 - Stretch your wrists daily to improve movement.
-Hold your arm straight and pull your fingers back gently for 15 seconds.
+Hold your arm straight and gently pull your fingers back for 15 seconds.

 Mental and Visualization Practices